Receiving compulsory mental health treatment can be lonely and distressing. It is important to know that you have rights and options.

 You have the right to a second psychiatric opinion.
 The opinion assesses whether you meet the treatment criteria, and whether your treatment needs to change.

 Three common ways to get a second opinion are:

 - Second Psychiatric Opinion Service (1300 503 426) – you can ask for a free and independent second psychiatric opinion or visit their website

 - internal second opinion – you can ask another psychiatrist at the mental health service to agree to meet with you

 - private psychiatrist – if you know a private psychiatrist, you can contact them.
 You may want to ask if they can bulk bill you, or you may need to pay yourself.
-The can help you find a psychiatrist.
+The Your Health in Mind can help you find a psychiatrist.

 You can download our template to prepare your own notes for your Second Psychiatric Opinion Service appointment

 This fact sheet is available in IMHA design or First Nations design.

 If you are on a compulsory treatment order, our advocates can support you to have your say about your assessment, treatment and recovery.
 Learn how to get help from IMHA.